riseupnet/riseup_help/pages/vpn/macos/en.md

 ### Test a pre-release version

 If you want to help us test a development, pre-release version of RiseupVPN, you can download the [[nightly builds => https://0xacab.org/leap/bitmask-vpn/-/jobs/artifacts/master/download?job=vendorize]].

+## Source code
+RiseupVPN's clients are based on the open source software Bitmask.
+The code for the MacOS client can be found [[here => https://0xacab.org/leap/bitmask-vpn]].